z0rrn/docker-anki-sync-server/README.md

 * The actions are also auto-updated through dependabot.
 * The base image is always the latest version of Debian Linux.

-Result: The container is always up-to-date (atleast after every monday) and I can forget this project exists :).
+Result: The container is always up-to-date (at least after every Monday) and I can forget this project exists :).

 ## Hosting